kevin-kyi/Schema_RAG_Text_To_SQL/README.md

 python src/wtq_pipeline/build_schema.py
 ```

-Generates a new `schema.json` with:
+Generates a new `schema.json` used to build embeddings:

-- table_name
-- columns

-(no semantic names or descriptions)

 ### **3. Run the Notebook**